-Each paper will be assigned to an AC automatically by the CMT system, based on the subject area matching and the automated paper matching system.
+Each paper will be assigned to an AC automatically by the CMT system, based on the ranked lists provided by the authors and the automated paper matching system.
+(Note that the AC remains blind to the paper authorship.)
 The Program Chairs will check the assignments to make sure that all papers received a reasonably good assignment.

-The essential role of the AC is to carry the paper throughout the review process, up until decision.
+The essential role of the AC is to carry the paper throughout the review process, up until decision by the PC.
 The AC will use his/her knowledge of the topic and of the appropriate reviewers to ensure the best (most informative) reviews.